ryanmr/twitterist/README.md

 ### Why does this use hono?

 Hono is a ready-to-use router for Cloudflare Workers.
 It provides immense quality of life compared to plain workers.
 If this were entirely local though, Hono would be unnecessary.

+### Did you really write this?

+Robots wrote a lot of it.